alban-read/Scheme-Windows-Workspace/README.md

 ## Reason

-I prefer a workspace type interface rather than a terminal interface.
+I like interactive environments; prefer a workspace type interface rather than a terminal interface.

 I dislike text rushing off the screen.

 I like panes rather than overlapping windows; there is an invisible splitter between them; you can drag that.

+I use versions of this to drive various C libaries; Chez Scheme is very good at that.

 ## Win32 version